-Coat: Black three button hunt coats (two buttons on each cuff) is correct.
+Coat: Black three button hunt coat (two buttons on each cuff).
+Guests may wear their hunt colors.

 Shirt: White, long-sleeved shirt, tucked in.

-Stock tie: A plain white stock tie should be fastened with a plain, gold pin.
+Stock tie: A plain white stock tie should be fastened horizontally with a plain, gold stock pin.

-Vest: A canary yellow vest (may waive vest in hot weather).
+Vest: A canary yellow vest (masters may waive vest in hot weather).

 Breeches: Tan, buff, or canary breeches.
-Masters and red coats may wear white breeches.
+Masters and scarlett coats may wear white breeches.

 Boots: Black leather dress boots are traditional (field boots with laces are also permited).

-Belt: Belt should be black and shirt should be tucked in.
+Belt: Belt should be black.
 Leather belts are advised, as they can be substituted as a rein or stirrup leather if needed.

-Gloves: Gloves may be black, tan, or knit.
+Gloves: Gloves may be brown, tan, or knit.

-Helmet: An ASTM-approved helmet can be black or brown.
+Helmet: An ASTM-approved helmet can be brown (prefered) or black.
 Long hair should be pinned up in a bun or tucked into your helmet with a hairnet.

-Coat: Tweed (in many patterns) and muted earth tone coats are acceptable for informal hunts and cubbing or autumn hunting.
+Coat: Tweed and muted earth tone coats are acceptable for cubbing.

-Shirt: A light-colored, collared shirt with sleeves, or an Oxford shirt with a neck tie.
+Shirt: A white or light-colored collared shirt with sleeves and stock tie or an Oxford shirt with a neck tie.

-Stock tie: for informal hunts any color (except white) or plaid or patterned is alright, fastened with a horizontal stock pin.
-Stock ties may be decorative, other jewelry is discouraged.
+Stock tie: for cubbing/ratcatcher hunts any muted color or pattern (except white) is correct, fastened with a horizontal gold stock pin.
+Stock pins may be decorative.
+Other jewelry is discouraged.

-Vest: Vests are optional but can be canary yellow, tattersall, plaid, or patterned.
+Vest: Vests can be canary yellow, tattersall, plaid, or patterned.